neomundi-io/.github/profile/README.md

 - Topic deviation
 - Global incoherence

 These signals do not look for truth.
 They measure coherence — in real time.
 Drift is visible before it becomes an error.

 ---

 ## Results & Validation

-Based on public benchmarks (TruthfulQA, HaluEval, MMLU, LegalBench) and internal stress tests.
+2,360 responses analyzed · 6 public datasets (TruthfulQA, HaluEval, MMLU, LegalBench)

-2,360 responses analyzed.
-6 datasets.
-One question: does the stability score detect what it claims to detect?

-- **91% true positives**
+- 91% true positives
-- **Strong correlation between stability drop and hallucination**
+- Strong correlation between stability drop and hallucination
-- **Zero over-detection on edge cases**
+- Zero over-detection on edge cases

-In practice: Neomundi detects drift before it reaches your users.
+*Full graph and dataset — coming soon.*

 ---